Goodka7/Threat-Hunting/THWriteup3.md

 ---

-# Stage 7 - Interactive Session Discovery
+# Stage 7 - Session Enumeration

-### 🚩 Flag 7 – Session Enumeration
+### 🚩 Flag 7 – Interactive Session Discovery

 **Objective:**
-Reveal attempts to identify active sessions.
+Reveal attempts to detect interactive or active user sessions on the host.

-**Unique Process ID:**
+**What to Hunt:**
+Signals that enumerate current session state or logged-in sessions without initiating a takeover.

+**Thought:**
+Knowing which sessions are active helps an actor decide whether to act immediately or wait.

+**What is the unique ID of the initiating process:**
 `2533274790397065`

 **MITRE Technique:**